 5. Leaders gain valuable performance insight

 Because key performance indicators are identified, and benchmarks established early on, leaders have a rock-solid way to determine if acceptable progress is being made.
 They can easily identify when momentum stalls and intercede proactively to resolve problems and apply additional resources as needed.
+This focus on performance insight enhances the organization's ability to adapt to changing market conditions and maintain a competitive edge.

 How is Hoshin Kanri deployed?